PowerMops/powermops-site/src/routes/pmops/Reference-5.md

 memory, it updates the master pointer so that programs can still know where the block of memory is, since the program knows the address of the master pointer, and that doesn&\#146;t change.
-However, blocks accessed via a pointer can\'t be moved, since the Memory Manager has no way of knowing where the pointer (or any copies of it) are located&\#148;the program may have put them anywhere.
+However, blocks accessed via a pointer can't be moved, since the Memory Manager has no way of knowing where the pointer (or any copies of it) are located&\#148;the program may have put them anywhere.